 “Do lots of research into the area you’re intending to sell to and draft up a business plan.
 There are a huge number of exceptionally talented creative people out there, so competition is tough.
 You need to know what you’re offering is different enough to sell well.

 Take advice from other small business owners.
-Arrange to have a coffee and a good chat with them and have a list of questions ready that they’ll be able to help with.
-I have got some great advice from friends who are sole traders and so have heard a number of pros and cons as well as the things needed to set up a business.
+Arrange to have and a good chat with them and have a list of questions ready.
+I have got some great advice from friends who are sole traders.
+I’ve have heard a number of pros and cons as well as the things needed to set up a business.
 It can sometimes be a bit of a lonely existence working on your own so it’s good to have the support of others in a similar situation to help you and guide you.

 Don’t let social media dishearten you, or be your only source of promotion.
-I’ve only been posting on Instagram for a few months and while it’s a great platform to get things seen, it can be hard when you compare yourself to others who have got thousands of followers.
-It takes time and patience to build a good foundation of customers for your business and I know that, as I’ve only really just started out, I need to put lots of effort into promoting the brand in different ways as well as networking at events wherever possible.”
+I’ve posted on Instagram for a few months now.
+While it’s a great platform to get things seen, it’s hard not to compare yourself to others.
+Especially if they have thousands of followers.
+It takes time and patience to build a good foundation of customers for your business I know that, as I’ve only really just started out, I need to put lots of effort into promoting the brand in different ways as well as networking at events wherever possible.”